 I thought some you might appreciate a short guide to some of the military museums.
 For details of locations and up-to-date information on any admission charges check out the Ogilby Trust website.

 Royal Highland Fusiliers (Highland Light Infantry and Royal Scots Fusiliers) – Situated in the regimental headquarters which is itself on one of Glasgow’s busiest shopping streets, Sauchiehall Street, this is a fine little museum in the circumstances.
 By that I mean that the regiment has a lot of history to cram into a very small space within the warren of rooms which make up the regimental headquarters.
-The display cabinets are chock full of fascinating relics from the storied past of both the Royal Scots Fusiliers and the Highland Light Infantry who came together into the RHF in 1957.
-It’s all there; the Victoria Crosses, the other medals, the photographs, the paintings, the uniforms, the weapons.
-The souvenirs taken from vanquished foes, from 19th Century South African wooden clubs to Iraqi Kalashnikovs, were a bonus.
+The display cabinets are chock full of fascinating relics from the storied past of both the Royal Scots Fusiliers and the Highland Light Infantry, who came together into the RHF in 1957.
+It’s all there; the Victoria Crosses, the other medals, the photographs, the paintings, the uniforms, the weapons, etc. The souvenirs taken from vanquished foes, from 19th Century South African wooden clubs to Iraqi Kalashnikovs, were a bonus.
 I had no idea who enormous a WWI German anti-tank rifle was.
 There were also recordings of veterans recounting their experiences in two World Wars.
 The packed display cases make it easy to miss some real gems.
 However, an appeal has been launched to help pay for a new museum in Kelvingrove Park.
 Entrance is free.

 King’s Own Scottish Borderers – Housed in the former regimental barracks, the KOSB museum has a little more space to display its treasures.
-Regimental museums have come a long way in recent years from a couple of display cabinets containing some dusty medals, a few tunics and the traditional bible/whisky flask which took the bullet which would otherwise have killed its owner.
-The folks at the KOSB have put a lot of time and effort into recreating scenes from the regiment’s history using manikins dressed in authentic or specially made reproduction uniforms.
+Regimental museums have come a long way in recent years from the old a couple of display cabinets containing some dusty medals, a few tunics and the traditional bible/whisky flask which took the bullet which would otherwise have killed its owner.
+The folks at the KOSB have put a lot of time and effort into recreating scenes from the regiment’s history using mannequins dressed in authentic or specially made reproduction uniforms.
 The Second World War tableau was particularly impressive.
 Though, the barrackroom from after the Second World War tickled my fancy as I imagined the museum staff and former members of the regiment scouring attics and army surplus stores across the country to collect up all the soldier’s kit which was display.
 This museum is well worth a visit if you’re in Berwick.
 There is a small charge for entry.

 Cameronians – The Cameronians/Scottish Rifles Museum is part of a larger museum run by South Lanarkshire Council and has recently been upgraded.
 I remember going to the old museum as a kid and it only consisting of a couple of display cases.
 What I’d remembered as a bible which stopped a bullet turns out to be a notebook which turned bullet turning the Boer War of 1899-1902.
 The upgraded display includes some excellent video presentations relating to the regiment’s long history and the artefacts in the collection.
 The actual collection seemed smaller than either the KOSB’s or Royal Highland Fusiliers’ but the items on display were well chosen.
 Some thought has been given to younger visitors are there were cut-down uniforms for them to try on and some other child-friendly activities.
 The displays were well laid out and when I was there, there were a number of highly knowledgeable staff around.
 Unusually, amongst the captured enemy equipment on show is a British Army drum dating back to the days when the Covenanters who formed the regiment in 1689 fought the forces of the Crown.
 This is the only Scottish regimental museum that I know of that is run by the local council.
 Free entry.